schaidlab/pgsc_calc_wdl/README.md

 --- | ---
 vcf | Array of VCF files
-merge_chroms | Boolean for whether to merge files to a single set of output files with all chromosomes
+merge_chroms | Boolean for whether to merge files to a single set of output files with all chromosomes snps_only | Boolean for whether to keep only SNPs in output

 output description
 --- | ---